amacaluso/Statistical_Learning/README.md

 # Statistical Learning
 This repository is intended to provide a slideshow of classification models, with a focus on the statistical properties of each approach.
-Specifically, a wide variety of both linear and non-linear methods are adopted and the compared, ranging from **Linear Probability Model** and **Logistic Regression** to **Quadratic Discriminant Analysis** and **Generalised Additive Models**.
+Specifically, a wide variety of both linear and non-linear methods are adopted and then compared, ranging from **Linear Probability Model** and **Logistic Regression** to **Quadratic Discriminant Analysis** and **Generalised Additive Models**.

 In order to do that, the wine quality dataset is considered.
 For more information, please refer to [https://archive.ics.uci.edu/ml/datasets/wine+quality](https://archive.ics.uci.edu/ml/datasets/wine+quality).